Develop your photography skills in one of the finest photography programs in the country.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 There is no portfolio review process for admission to the School of Art.
-Usually in their second semester, after completing either ART 204 Black & White or ART 205 Color Photography, photography majors submit a portfolio to continue in the degree program.
+Usually in their second semester, after completing either ART 204 Photography II: Black & White or ART 205 Photography II: Color, photography majors submit a portfolio to continue in the degree program.

 A degree in the arts offers students a pathway to a rich and varied choice of careers.
 Students with a photography degree may work as independent studio photographers or contract for commercial work for firms, museums, galleries, individuals and other artists.
 Though this is not a commercial degree program, some students apply their skills post-graduation by doing product photography, portraits or event photography.
 Students have also started their own successful art galleries.